Catfishing for Convictions: Florida Police Bend Entrapment Rules?

 But what happens when the “crime” is that of a more sensitive nature?

-In a separate poll, based upon the arrest of Peter Hill, we asked:
+In a separate poll, based upon the arrest of the St. Lucie County resident, we asked:

 “Would you convict an adult of a sex crime for role playing with someone online who said they were only 15 years old, even though it was an adult law enforcement officer they were communicating with?”